-The movement of large numbers of animals across long distances also brings together many diseases that were previously confined to a species or a place (in some cases both).
+The movement of large numbers of animals across long distances also brings together many diseases that were previously confined to a species or place, and in some cases both.
 One reason that captive bred birds cannot be re-introduced into wild populations is because birds in the pet trade have been exposed to a variety of diseases that could wipe out natural populations that have no immunity to them.

-With the growth of the wildlife trade, the number of diseases spread by animals to humans, Zoonoses, has also increased.
-Animals and people are now vulnerable to new diseases, parasites, viruses and funguses that they were not previously exposed to.
+With the growth of the wildlife trade, the number of diseases spread by animals to humans, known as Zoonoses, has also increased.
+Animals and people are now vulnerable to new diseases, parasites, viruses and funguses to which they had not been previously exposed.

 In 2003, Severe Acute Respiratory Syndrome (SARS) brought Hong Kong to a standstill.
-The disease was brought into Hong Kong by an infected Mainland doctor and almost 300 people in Hong Kong died from the virus shortly after.
+The disease was brought into the territory by an infected Mainland doctor and almost 300 people in Hong Kong died from the virus shortly after.

-There are many strains of Avian flu but most do not cause death in humans.
-However, in 2001 and 2002, a particular strain, H5N1, caused severe disease and death in humans.
-Most of the people who died due to bird flu had close contact with poultry.
-Wild birds were also found to carry and die from the illness.
-Due to the highly intensive faming methods, millions of chickens were killed to stop the spread of the disease.
-One million chickens were slaughtered each time when H5N1 was detected in Hong Kong in 2001 and 2002.
+There are many strains of Avian flu but most do not cause human deaths.
+However, in 2001 and 2002, the H5N1 strain caused severe disease and many deaths.
+Most of those who died were in close contact with poultry but wild birds were also found to carry the disease.
+Due to highly intensive farming methods, millions of chickens had to be killed to stop the spread of the disease; a million chickens were slaughtered each time H5N1 was detected in Hong Kong in 2001 and 2002.

-Salmonella is a bacteria that is carried in the intestines of humans and animals.
-Though it can also be contracted in many ways (e.g. eating unhygienically prepared food at a Dai Pai Dong), children have also fallen very sick after handling reptiles that carry Salmonella.
-Salmonella infections are especially serious in babies, children and people with weak immune systems.
-Most people have symptoms similar to having a bad case of food poisoning- diarrhea, fever and stomach cramps but in serious cases, can lead to septicaemia (blood poisoning) and meningitis (swelling of the brain membrane).
+Salmonella can be contracted in many ways (e.g. eating unhygienically prepared food) and it is not unheard of for children to fall sick after handling reptiles that carry the disease naturally in their intestines.
+Salmonella infections are particularly serious in babies, children and people with weak immune systems.
+Most people experience symptoms similar to a bad case of food poisoning- diarrhoea, fever and stomach cramps – but in severe cases, it can lead to septicaemia (blood poisoning) and meningitis (swelling of the brain membrane).

-In the 1970s, salmonella was consistently found in small pet turtles, leading to a ban in the trade of turtles smaller than four inches in size in the US.
-All reptiles carry Salmonella and shed them in their feces.
-Treatment with antibiotics has not been successful and there are concerns that this will only increase resistance.
-The Communicable Disease Centre in the United States has seen a sharp increase in Salmonella cases with the growing popularity of reptiles as pets.
-Recognising the risks to children it is not recommended that reptiles are not kept as classroom pets.
+In the 1970s, salmonella was consistently found in in the faeces of small turtles, leading to a ban on their trade in the US.
+The Communicable Disease Centre in the United States has seen a sharp increase in salmonella cases with the growing popularity of keeping reptiles as pets and recommends they are not kept as classroom pets.